jga9325/apartments-api/README.md

 ## Summary

-Backend implementation of a CRUD application that resembles an oversimplified Apartments.com.
+Backend implementation of a CRUD application that resembles a simplified Apartments.com.

 This project exposes API endpoints which allow clients to create, view, edit, and delete users, apartments, and applications.